fullthom/python3-snippets/README.md

 A short demonstration of the python module system.
-There is some nuance into what syntax can be used when, and I made this to help me better understand the differences.
+There is some nuance into what syntax can be used when.
 Attention is given to the creation of custom modules.

+I made this to better understand the system after some confusion while working on a larger python project.

 If you find a mistake (and there probably are some) or something important missing (and there probably is)